Ultimate Guide: How to Can Jalapeño Peppers Without Pickling

 Instructions

-• Cleaning Your Jars, Lids, and Prep Canner
+• Prep Your Jars and Pressure Canner

-• Sealing and Processing the Jars
+• Pack the Jars

 Nutrition